ReinventONE/occupus/README.md

 2. _IR Sensor Delay_: this is a delay in milliseconds that "blocks" any reading of the motion sensor after any change was detected (this is so that it does not flicker).
 Typically set to 5000ms it means that once motion is detected, motion sensor reading is considered as positive for this long regardless of what the sensor actually reports.
 3. _Sonar Distance_ (in cm): distance threshold used to decide if Sonar is detecting someone or not.
 Values less than threshold are positive (detect), large than threshold are negative (unoccupied).
 4. _Exit Timout_ (in seconds): if the light was left on, and we detected occupancy, but no longer do – how long should we consider the room still occupied?
 If you make this number too small, the overall status will flicker as various sensors are triggered, but then released.
 Setting this to 10-30 seconds is reasonable.
 Remember, if bathroom user turns off the light, the timeout is not used.

-When you exit configuration menu by clicking the knob button, values are saved to EEPROM, so even if the unit reboots they persist and are used moving forward by that unit.
+5. _Save Settings?_ Defaults to NO, but if YES is chosen, we save parameters to EEPROM, so even if the unit reboots they persist and are used moving forward by that unit.
+6. _Disable Radio?_ Sometimes it's convenient to configure the sensors alone, without the unit attempting to connect to the mothership – the display unit.
+Set that to YES and radio will temporarily deactivate.
+This is not saved to EEPROM.

 ## Observer Module Design and Enclosure